-In addition, there are examples of good practice such as the Serbian-Korean Information Access Centre (SKIP Centre), which was declared for the second time in a row the best in the world among 53 similar access centres (http://skipcentar. rs/sr_RS/).
+In addition, there are examples of good practice such as the Serbian-Korean Information Access Centre (SKIP Centre), which was declared for the second time in a row the best in the world among 53 similar access centres (http://skipcentar. rs/sr\RS/).
 It had 567 training sessions and conferences with 13,753 participants in 2019.
+SKIP Center is an IT-equipped facility which provides free access and training to citizens, administration and businesses, with the aim of raising the technological literacy of the general population and promoting cooperation between Serbia and South Korea.

-For the second consecutive year49 Korean volunteers trained 705 citizens in programming.
+ming.
 An analysis of possibilities of using blockchain technology in the Serbian administration was done by South Korean volunteers.
 Training was held for QA controllers of software products, in cooperation with the IT Girls organisation, aimed at promoting women in the IT industry.

-GUs and support given for the establishment of OSSs in 2019 and early 2020, such points were opened in Lazarevac, Smederevska Palanka, Sombor, Šabac, and Bela Palanka.50 Additional funds and assistance were earmarked for new OSSs at local level, so after closing the public call, contracts were signed in December 2019 with 6 LSGUs that received support: the City of Užice, the municipalities of Gornji Milanovac, Kuršumlija, Vlasotince, Stara Pazova, and Rača,51
+As a result of previous work on the part of LSGUs and support given for the establishment of OSSs in 2019 and early 2020, they were opened in Lazarevac, Smederevska Palanka, Sombor, Šabac, and Bela Palanka.52 Additional funds and assistance were earmarked for new OSSs at local level, so after closing the public call, contracts were signed in December 2019 with 6 LSGUs whih received support: City of Užice, the municipalities of Gornji Milanovac, Kuršumlija, Vlasotince, Stara Pazova, and Rača.53 One stop shops have been established by establishing unified administrative procedures in Čačak, Niš, Kragujevac, Kruševac, Pirot, Sremska Mitrovica, Vrnjačka Banja and Nova Varoš, and these received support under the auspices of the project "Improvement of Administrative Efficiency and Effectiveness at the Local Level", which is implemented by SCTM with the support of German development cooperation implemented by GIZ through the project "Support to Public Administration Reform in Serbia".

-In order to strengthen its own capacity and ensure better services for the administration and citizens, the MPALSG was the first in Serbia to start implementing in 2019 the European quality management tool specifically tailored to the administration.
-Improved efficiency, effectiveness, economic and social responsibility of institutions is the primary objective of applying the Common Assessment Framework (CAF)52 as a Total Quality Management Tool.
+In order to strengthen its own capacity and ensure better services for the administration and citizens, the MPALSG was the first in Serbia to start implementing in 2019 the European quality management tool spe-